wpmudev/support-system/readme.txt

 = 1.7.2.1 =
 * Fixed: Slashes in e-mail
+* Fixed: Support System Time stamps are not right

 = 1.7.2 =
 * Added new field 'Submitted From' (Link to users blog)